fluxninja/aperture/docs/content/use-cases/rate-limiting/static-rate-limiting.md

 this is the implementation of static rate limiting, aimed at controlling the intensity of 'heavy-hitters.'
-This policy utilizes the [Rate-Limiting Actuator](/concepts/flow-control/components/rate-limiter.md) to curtail specific flow labels that go beyond their allocated quota within a defined time frame (limit reset interval).
+This policy utilizes the [Rate-Limiting Actuator](/concepts/flow-control/components/rate-limiter.md) to collect specific flow labels that go beyond their allocated quota within a defined time frame (limit reset interval).
 It is an efficient and straightforward mechanism for mitigating traffic congestion and preventing potential service degradation or downtime.